An operator algebraic approach to symmetry defects and fractionalization: Toric Code with ancillary vertex spins

-\begin{proof} By Lemma \ref{lem:TC extension Haag duality}, $\pi_0$ satisfies Haag duality, so anyon sectors localized in $\Lambda$ have a canonical extension to the auxiliary algebra $\cstar^a$ \cite{MR660538, MR2804555}.
-Now, the automorphisms we use to construct the anyon sectors in Lemma \ref{lem:TC extension anyon sectors constructed} are exactly those used in \cite{MR2804555}.
-Therefore, the category $\Delta_{\pi_0}(\Lambda)$ of anyon sectors with respect to $\pi_0$ localized in $\Lambda$ is the same as the category of anyon sectors with respect to $\pi_0^{TC}$ constructed in \cite{MR2804555}. \end{proof}
+\begin{proof} By Lemma \ref{lem:TC extension Haag duality}, $\pi_0$ satisfies Haag duality, so anyon representations localized in $\Lambda$ have a canonical extension to the auxiliary algebra $\cstar^a$ \cite{MR660538, MR2804555}.
+Now, the automorphisms we use to construct the anyon representations in Lemma \ref{lem:TC extension anyon sectors constructed} are exactly those used in \cite{MR2804555}.
+Therefore, the category $\DHR_{\pi_0}$ of anyon representations with respect to $\pi_0$ localized in $\Lambda$ is the same as the category of anyon representations with respect to $\pi_0^{TC}$ constructed in \cite{MR2804555}. \end{proof}